json-ld/json-ld.org/README.rst

 The Specification
 -----------------

-If you are a developer, you may be interested in the latest WebID specification:
+If you are a developer, you may be interested in the latest JSON-LD specification:

 http://json-ld.org/spec/latest/

 A list of all previous specification drafts is also available.

 http://json-ld.org/spec/